Stuck in a property chain?

 Common problems of being stuck in a property chain

 There are many different reasons why a house sale might fail to complete, ultimately resulting in a chain break.
-Here are some the most common reasons:
+Here are a few of the most common reasons:

 - Someone in the chain has been refused a mortgage loan